moogacs/docs.buf.build/docs/introduction.md

 ### The `buf` CLI

 The `buf` CLI is designed to be extremely simple to use, and helps you create consistent Protobuf APIs that preserve compatibility and comply with design best-practices.
 The tool is currently available on an open-source basis.
-The `buf` CLI incorporates the following components to help you create consistent Protobuf APIs:
+The `buf` CLI incorporates these components to help you create consistent Protobuf APIs:

 - A newly-developed [high performance Protobuf compiler](build/internal-compiler.md).
 - A [linter](lint/overview.md) that enforces good API design choices and structure.